Freedom Homeschooling

 It does not cost anything to use Freedom Homeschooling.
 All of the curriculum accessed from the subjects menu on the homepage is free.
 Of course, there will be some expenses, such as pencils, paper, and other supplies.
 However, these are usually minimal.
 For more information about homeschooling for free, please see these pages:

-2. Do I need to register my child with Freedom Homeschooling?
+4. Do I need to register or enroll my child with Freedom Homeschooling?

-No. Freedom Homeschooling is NOT a school or homeschool program, so no registration, enrollment, or sign up is required.
-Our site is simply a compilation or directory of free homeschool curriculum available online from various sources.
+No. Freedom Homeschooling is not a school or homeschool program, so no registration, enrollment, or sign up is required.
+Our site is simply a directory of free homeschool curriculum available online from various sources.

 We’re sorry, but we aren’t able to purchase textbooks, workbooks, books, or other physical materials and mail them to families.
 Our website does list many printable curriculum options that your family can print and then use offline.

 This varies widely by state.
 Some states have few or no homeschool regulations and may not even require notification of intent to homeschool.
 Others have strict regulations that can include notification, specific required courses, a minimum number of days or hours of instruction required, standardized testing, portfolio review, and more.
 It is very important that you familiarize yourself with your state’s homeschool laws.
 You can usually find these laws on the website of your state department of education or school district.
-If you have questions about homeschool laws, please contact your state’s homeschool organization or Homeschool Legal Defense Association.
+If you have questions about homeschool laws, please contact your state’s homeschool organization for assistance.
 Freedom Homeschooling cannot provide information on your state’s homeschool laws or give legal advice.

 Tips to Ease the Transitions from Public School to Homeschool offers advice to families making the switch to home education.